mpfdavis/outputcache/README.md

 - The request has an 'x-output-cache' header set with the value 'ms'
 - The request has an x-output-cache cookie with value 'ms'

-This behaviour can be disabled by setting allowSkip to false
+This behaviour can be disabled by setting `options.allowSkip` to false

+### Status skip

+You can configure outputcache to automatically skip caching responses based on your original status codes too, these settings are unaffected by `options.allowSkip`

 ## Performance